retarfi/language-pretraining/README.md

   </a>
 </p>

-This is a repository of pretrained Japapanese transformer-based models.
+This is a repository of pretrained Japanese transformer-based models.
 BERT, ELECTRA, RoBERTa, DeBERTa, and DeBERTaV2 is available.

 Our pre-trained models are available in Transformers by Hugging Face: [https://huggingface.co/izumi-lab](https://huggingface.co/izumi-lab).